Once you’ve chosen a variable annuity, it’s time to pick subaccounts (also known as underlying investment options).

 The more time you have, the better – but it depends what you're saving for.
 If you're saving for your child's college education, your time horizon will be the amount of time between now and the day the first tuition payment is due.
 But if you're saving for retirement, your time horizon will probably be longer.

-Some funds are specifically designed to meet a certain time horizon.
+Some subaccounts are specifically designed to meet a certain time horizon.
 Others are designed for a particular type of investor.

-Always check the objective of the mutual fund and read the fund's prospectus to make sure it’s consistent with your goals.
+Always check the objective of the subaccount and read the subaccount's prospectus to make sure it’s consistent with your goals.
 And if you need help, talk to your investment professional.
 Your financial advisor has the experience and expertise to help you choose investments.
-Keep in mind that all investing involves market risk, including possible loss of principal, and there is no guarantee that investment objectives of any fund will be achieved.
+Keep in mind that all investing involves market risk, including possible loss of principal, and there is no guarantee that investment objectives of any subaccount will be achieved.